-We were planning on visiting the Park at the Kīpahulu Entrance (to Visit the Sacred pools and hike Pipiwai falls) while in Hana in a weeks time so would be subject to this.
+We were planning on visiting the Park at the Kīpahulu Entrance (to Visit the Sacred pools and hike Pipiwai falls) while in Hana in a week’s time so would be subject to this.
 However, you can purchase a Tri-Park Annual Pass.
 This pass is good for one year and grants access to the Haleakala National park along with the Hawaiʻi Volcanoes National Park and Puʻuhonua ʻO Hōnaunau National Historical Park on the Big Island.
 We have not got plans to return to Maui within the next year or to the big island but the Pass is only $30 so would avoid the re-entry fee at Kīpahulu.
 It’s well worth it if you plan on visiting the other entrance outside the 3-day validity period.

 The Stars were out in all their glory and the Milky Way was clearly visible in all its glory.
 You are told to look out for a milky smudge across the sky when looking for our home galaxy in the sky but tonight there was no mistaking it as it filled the whole sky from north to southwest.
 It was truly glorious.
-The Below picture somewhat enhances it, especially the colour but it really was as easily visible as that, just not quite as colourful or striking to the naked eye.
+The Below picture somewhat enhances it, especially the color but it really was as easily visible as that, just not quite as colorful or striking to the naked eye.

-After a while Taking Astro Shots we headed to the car for a Warm-up.
+After a while of Taking Astro Shots we headed to the car for a Warm-up.
 The Summit of Haleakala is 10,000 feet high and the difference in temperature is drastic.
 It was actually quite a warm morning on the Summit at around 5/40 Degrees but it can be much colder.
 Still 40 Degrees it pretty chilly is all you have packed is Shorts and Tees for a Tropical getaway!
-We had a layover in Seatle on our way home planned so had enough warm clothes to keep us toasty.
+We had a layover in Seattle on our way home planned so had enough warm clothes to keep us toasty.
 It is something to bear in mind if you are heading up.
 In the past, we have borrowed Blankets from the Condo to keep us warm.

 At around 5:45 we headed back to stake out a spot for the Sunrise.
 We found a great spot in front of the summit lookout that was perfectly placed and uncrowded.
 The crowds unfortunately quickly filled in around us.
 The Sunrise is meant to be a peaceful reflective time, however, a family had brought along their bored and uninterested son who did his best to ruin any peace and quiet we had hoped for!

 The Cloud cover was quite thick below us and this always leads to an incredible spectacle as the sun rises above the cloud cover and the moisture in the atmosphere refracts the light into the most vibrant reds and oranges.
-Our Photos here actually fail to do the colours justice as something like this really has to be appreciated.
+Our Photos here actually fail to do the colors justice as something like this really has to be appreciated.

 Once the sun was up we explored the Area.
-We love watching the Volcano cast its long shadow across the Island and see the banks of cloud roll over the West Maui mountains.
+We love watching the Volcano cast its long shadow across the Island and see the banks of clouds roll over the West Maui mountains.
 It really is a unique place.
 We then headed down to the Crater overlook to get some shots of the Martian Landscape.
 It really is otherworldly and could easily be mistaken for the red planet.

 After finally getting our fill of the incredible views and landscape we decided to head down.
-The descent is always a lot longer than the climb as the road is very busy by now and filled with more nervous drivers, Tour buses and Bikes.
+The descent is always a lot longer than the climb as the road is very busy by now and filled with more nervous drivers, Tour buses, and Bikes.
 While some people will pull over to let you past the sheer volume of traffic means this barely helps.
 Fortunately, the views as you head down are breathtaking so we just take our time and drink the views in.

-Once we got back to the Condo we spent the rest of the Day just relaxing, enjoying the Whales, The Ocean and the sun.
+Once we got back to the Condo we spent the rest of the Day just relaxing, enjoying the Whales, The Ocean, and the sun.
 We were back in plenty of time for Breakfast from the Gazebo and had a full day to really kick back.
-We retired to the Condo during the fierce Midday sun and took some time to look at the Photos from the Summit.
+We retired to the Condo during the fierce Midday sun and took some time to look at the photos from the Summit.